 Click on a Legislative District Number to see its Quick Facts Profile from the 2011-2015 and 2008-2012 American Community Surveys.

 Beginning in 2012, the report includes Policy Briefs.
-These Policy Briefs address some of the issues that were identified when reviewing the indicators presented in the databse.
-The purpose of the Policy Briefs is to identify and explore in greater depth issues identifed by the evidence presented.
+These Policy Briefs address some of the issues that were identified when reviewing the indicators presented in the database.
+The purpose of the Policy Briefs is to identify and explore in greater depth issues identified by the evidence presented.
 The Policy Briefs do not recommend specific policies but rather describe options and considerations that relate to the issues.

 Click on a benchmark to see the list of Policy Briefs for that benchmark.